3 Exciting Activities For The Whole Family As You Go RVing Across The Country

 3. Gold Prospecting & Rockhounding

 It goes without saying that if you can find some gold, you can make some money.
 The same goes for finding gems and other minerals.
 So, I won't get too deep into that.
-Many people that live in gold producing areas of the United States don't even realize it is there.
+Many people who live in gold producing areas of the United States don't even realize it is there.
 If you are fortunate enough to live in an area where gold can be found, it is relatively inexpensive to get started.
 Gems and mineral are exactly the same.
 Geodes, meteorites, and other valuable rocks are out there just waiting to be found.

 I usually recommend doing a little research on narrowing down where gold may be located within the gold bearing regions.
 There are tons of books on where to look.
 The next step is learning how to extract the gold from the ground.
 This can be done with a metal detector if gold nuggets are common in the area.
 Otherwise you can get started for less than $20 by purchasing a gold panning kit.
 From there, if you find a good gold producing area, you can step it up to higher production gold processing equipment like a sluice box or gold trommel.